 Not everyone seems to share my sentiments, though.
 Apparently, SMEG received countless complaints about its coffee maker’s keep warm function, which used to last for — an entirely reasonable — 20 minutes before shutting off.

 The manufacturer has bowed to the pressure, and the SMEG retro coffee maker now keeps a full carafe of coffee warm for up to an hour.
+Supposedly, anyway – I’ll discuss my experiences with the keep warm function a little later.

 Filter Basket

 The SMEG coffee machine comes with a nylon mesh reusable filter, which means you don’t have to worry about waking up to the dreaded empty filter box.
 The main downside to using a reusable mesh filter is that you run the risk of finding sediment in your cup.
-Fortunately, you can use #4 paper filters for a cleaner extraction.

 Glass Carafe

 The SMEG’s elegant 10-cup glass carafe fits with the machine’s overall aesthetic and features a custom-designed lid to minimize spills.
-As I mentioned earlier, though, the carafe’s plastic handle is a little on the flimsy side.
+During my testing I was actually very pleased with the carafe’s ergonomics and performance.
+In fact, I don’t remember having to wipe up any splashes or spills.

 Aroma Setting

 The SMEG coffee machine’s aroma settings can be adjusted via the aroma button on the front of the coffee maker.
-You can choose between Delicate or Intense, which apparently refers to brew strength.
-Quite what the machine changes when switching between aroma settings isn’t clear, so I’ll be paying particular attention to this feature during my hands on review.
+You can choose between Delicate or Intense, which refers to brew strength.

 Brewing Options